Reorder rules at the variant + location level

 What if forecast confidence is low?

 Low-confidence forecasts are flagged.
-The system suggests reorders but recommends human review before submitting, and the AI assistant will note low confidence in its proposal.
+The system still suggests reorders but recommends human review before submitting, and the AI assistant will note low confidence in its proposal.

 Stop reordering off a hunch.

-Sign up free.
+Get started.
 Upgrade to Premium and let the math compose your next reorder PO.